USS Greeneville: Saipan incident

 On 27 August 2001, the Greeneville ran aground while entering port in Saipan on a routine Western Pacific deployment.
 The boat's underside, rudder, and propulsion train suffered minor damage.
 Repairs required dry docking and a significant delay in the remainder of her deployment.
 The boat's commanding officer, Commander David Bogdan, was relieved of command, and the navigator and assistant navigator were also removed from their duties.
-In addition, the navigator and the sub's executive officer, Lieutenant Commander Gerald Pfieffer, were found guilty of "hazarding a vessel" during an admiral's mast, conducted by Rear Admiral Joseph Enright, Commander, Submarine Group Seven.
+In addition, the navigator and the sub's executive officer, Lieutenant Commander Gerald Pfeifer, were found guilty of "hazarding a vessel" during an admiral's mast, conducted by Rear Admiral Joseph Enright, Commander, Submarine Group Seven.

 USS Ogden collision

 On 27 January 2002, less than a year after colliding with Ehime Maru and five months after running aground, the Greeneville collided with during a personnel transfer off the coast of Oman, opening a 5 by 18 inch (130 by 460 mm) hole in one of Ogdens fuel tanks and spilling several thousand gallons of fuel.
 After the collision, both vessels left the area under their own power.